-See Articles 131(1) CPPT and 132(3) CPPT. months.
-Upon an express or tacit dismissal of the administrative claim, taxpayers may choose to lodge an administrative appeal to the Ministry of Finance (within 30 days), to file a judicial claim before the Judicial Tax Court (within three months) or, when admissible, to file a tax arbitration request before the Tax Arbitration Centre (within 90 days).
-Administrative appeals should be decided within 60 days.
+two years following the filing deadline or the assessment date.11 Administrative claims are to be decided by the tax authorities within four months.
+Upon an express or tacit dismissal12 of the administrative claim, taxpayers may choose to lodge an administrative appeal to the Ministry of Finance (within 30 days),13 to file a judicial claim before the Judicial Tax Court (within three months)14 or, when admissible, to file a tax arbitration request before the Tax Arbitration Centre (within 90 days).15 Administrative appeals should be decided within 60 days.
 Pursuant to such decision, the dispute may still be brought to either the Judicial Tax Court or the Tax Arbitration Centre (within the aforementioned deadlines).
 Similarly, whenever a taxpayer chooses to challenge the tax assessment directly before the Judicial Tax Court, the corresponding judicial claim is to be filed within three months as of the assessment payment deadline.
-Alternatively, should the chosen litigation course be tax arbitration, the corresponding tax arbitration request needs to be filed within 90 days as of the assessment payment deadline. iii Other disputes In addition to the prevalent disputes related to tax assessments there are of course myriad actions and procedures by the tax authorities that may give rise to disputes with taxpayers.
+Alternatively, should the chosen litigation course be tax arbitration, the corresponding tax arbitration request needs to be filed within 90 days as of the assessment payment deadline. iii Other disputes In addition to the prevalent disputes related to tax assessments, there is of course a myriad of actions and procedures by the tax authorities that may give rise to disputes with taxpayers.
 Broadly speaking, actions by the tax authorities that do not directly pertain to tax assessments may be judicially challenged by taxpayers via the general judicial administrative claim made available as a remedy against illegal action by governmental and other public entities.
-This is to be filed within three months as of the date the disputed action is notified to the taxpayer.
+16 This is to be filed within three months as of the date the disputed action is notified to the taxpayer.
 In tax matters it applies, for instance, to cases such as the refusal or withdrawal of tax benefits or whenever taxpayers wish to challenge the outcome of binding information requests.
 However, there are other disputes that take place in the tax field and do have specific procedures.
-Worth mentioning in this regard are actions taken by the tax authorities within tax audit procedures such as the access to banking information or the resort to presumptive taxation on the grounds of wealth signs evidenced by the taxpayer held incompatible with the corresponding personal income tax returns.
+Worth mentioning in this regard are actions taken by the tax authorities within tax audit procedures, such as accessing banking information or resorting to presumptive taxation on the grounds of wealth signs evidenced by the taxpayer held incompatible with the corresponding personal income tax returns.
 In such cases, taxpayers may challenge said actions via a specific judicial appeal to be lodged within 10 days as of knowledge of the tax authorities' intent.
 On the other hand, whenever indirect methods of taxation are applied, a special administrative procedure exists entailing an internal review procedure and a technical debate between designated experts, which is a precondition for the subsequent judicial claim.
 The taxpayer needs to request such review committee within the 30 days following the notification of the tax audit report.
-Tax procedure law additionally foresees legal actions that are ancillary in nature, such as judicial order requests to access and obtain copies of the tax authorities' records, to put an end to unlawful procedural delays or to force the tax authorities to comply with judicial decisions.
-A tacit dismissal occurs when the deadline for a decision elapses.
+11 See Articles 131(1) and 132(3) CPPT, and Article 140(2) of the Personal Income Tax Code (CIRS).
+12 A tacit dismissal occurs when the deadline for a decision elapses.
 It grants the taxpayer the right to take the case immediately to court.
 Alternatively, the taxpayers may choose to wait for an express decision, which in that case remains due.
-See Article 66(2) CPPT.
+13 See Article 66(2) CPPT.

-See Article 102(1) CPPT.
+14 See Article 102(1) CPPT.

-See Article 10(1) of the Tax Arbitration Legal Regime (RJAT).
-The Administrative Courts' Procedure Code (CPTA) governs the general judicial administrative claim procedure.
-See Article 146-B(2) CPPT.
+15 See Article 10(1) of the Tax Arbitration Legal Regime (RJAT).
+16 The Administrative Courts' Procedure Code (CPTA) governs the general judicial administrative claim procedure.
+17 See Article 146-B(2) CPPT.